 How are students exited from ESOL identification?

 Annual testing is required by Federal law and New Hampshire State Standards for English Language Learners.
 During the winter, students eligible for ESOL services are assessed in the four language domains of Speaking, Listening, Reading, and Writing, using the ACCESS test.
-Students must score a composite of no less than 5.0 with no language domain score less than 4.0 to be considered proficient in the English language.
+Students must score a composite of no less than 4.5.

 What if I am dissatisfied with my child’s ESOL services?